-For the case of semi-honest participants, we use the DPF protocol of~\cite{boyle2016fss} and the key size is $O(\lambda \cdot \log(\dbsize/\lambda))$ bits where $\lambda = 128$ is related to AES implementation in~\cite{boyle2016fss}.
 To prevent a malicious participant from sending incorrect or malformed keys to the servers, we use the verifiable DPF construction proposed in~\cite{boyle2016fss} for the case of malicious participants.
-As discussed in~\sect{app:dpf}, this will only result in a constant communication overhead over the semi-honest case.
+This results only in a constant communication overhead over the semi-honest case.
 Furthermore, as noted in~\cite{boyle2016fss}, we use the additional server $\mpcserver{0}$ for a better instantiation of the verifiable DPF, removing the need for interaction with the participant $\participant{i}$ for verification.
-We refer the reader to~\cite{boyle2016fss} for more details.
+We provide more information in Appendix~\ref{app:dpf} and refer the reader to~\cite{boyle2016fss} for all details. \fi